 After surgery, you must go home and sleep or relax for the rest of the day.
 Avoid doing anything to strain your eyes, including reading, watching television or using the computer.

 Typically patients notice rapid visual improvement almost immediately after the procedure.
 Most patients are able to reduce their dependence on reading glasses, unless they opt for a monofocal IOL that provides clear focus at one distance.
 Also, having clear lens extraction eliminates the need for future cataract surgery, since the artificial lens cannot become clouded like an aging natural lens.

 Contact Schwartz Laser Eye Center

 To learn more about clear lens extraction and whether it is right for you, please contact Schwartz Laser Eye Center and request a consultation.
-Call us at 480-483-EYES (3937) or 888-553-EYES, or email us today.
+Call us at 480-483-3937 or 888-553-3937, or email us today.